The Hexablock: a domain associated with the $\mu$-synthesis in $M_2(\mathbb C)$: Introduction

 The class of fractional linear maps $\{\psi_z: z \in \D\}$ play an important role in the theory of pentablock.
-In a similar manner, we consider in Chapter \ref{psi_map} a family of fractional linear maps defined by
+In a similar manner, we consider in Section \ref{psi_map} a family of fractional linear maps defined by

 where $z_1, z_2 \in \overline{\D}$ and $(x_1, x_2, x_3) \in \E$.
-We discuss these maps and the motivation behind them in Chapter \ref{psi_map}.
+We discuss these maps and the motivation behind them in Section \ref{psi_map}.
 Next, similar to the description of the pentablock in \eqref{eqn_109}, we define

 The set $\Q$ is referred to as the \textit{hexablock}.
 This name arises from the fact that $\Q \cap \mathbb{R}^4$ is a bounded set, whose topological boundary consists of four extreme sets and two hypersurfaces.
 Specifically, the four extreme sets in the topological boundary of $\Q \cap \mathbb{R}^4$ correspond to the four faces of the convex set $\E \cap \mathbb{R}^3$, while the two hypersurfaces are induced by the two curved surfaces in the topological boundary of the real pentablock $\Pe \cap \mathbb{R}^3$.
-In Chapter \ref{hexa}, we study the geometric properties of $\Q$, and prove that it is a domain in $\C^4$, unlike $\HB$ and $\QN$.
+In Section \ref{hexa}, we study the geometric properties of $\Q$, and prove that it is a domain in $\C^4$, unlike $\HB$ and $\QN$.
 Also, we have a natural embedding $(x_1, x_2, x_3) \mapsto (0, x_1, x_2, x_3)$ from $\E$ to $\Q$.
 By an \textit{embedding}, we mean an injective continuous map that is a homeomorphism onto its image.
 Consequently, one can employ the theory of $\E$ to explore the properties of $\Q$, in much the same way the theory of $\Pe$ is built upon the theory of $\Gg$.